JuliaData/TypedTables.jl/docs/src/man/group.md

   "Smith"    => 104
 ```

-Split-apply-combine provides related functions `groupsum`, `groupcount`, and so-on.
+*SplitApplyCombine* provides related functions `groupsum`, `groupprod`, and so-on.
 One particularly handy function for summarizing data by giving counts of unique values is `groupcount`.

 ```julia
 julia> groupcount(t.lastname)